b4kt/fpp/README.md

 ## Considerations
 - Chrome for android is not supported because it does not support shared workers
 - Some firefox clients may work, still needs testing

+## Self-Hosting
+- Git clone the repository
+- Go to it (cd /fpp)
+- npm install
+- npm update
+- npm upgrade
+- npm start

+## Containerized hosting

+- Fork repository
+- Connect to PaaS (platform as a service)
+- Deploy (should build itself and spit out a integrated domain
+- Connect your domains to your PaaS using cloudflare (or not), and configure firewall rules